Content

 • Use bullet points

-• Try to stick to the 5-5-5 rule when possible:
+• Generally try to stick to the 5-5-5 rule when possible:

 No more than five words per line of text, five lines of text per slide, or five text-heavy slides in a row.